Amarthgul/HappyDungeonFriends/README.md

 **Please note that the update in this section may not be reflected in the release**

-Update 29th Dec 2022:
+Update 31th Dec 2022:

 * Added a proper gold drop function after killing an enemy

 * Added item description for gold when mouse if hovering on top

-* Fixed the problem where items are drawn in the wrong layer when dragged from bag to slots
+* Added suicidal enemies who will try to seek and suicide kill the player.
+Suicide kill deleivers more damage than normal collision damage.

-* Fixed the problem where bag icon on HUD keeps showing on-hover effect even after quitting the bag view
+* Fixed the issue where some enemy run away from the player even without the light on.

 --------------------------------------------------------